kenmartin-unix/CHIP/README.md

 The file startvnc is a simple script if you use VNC.
 It will fire it up.
 If it was already running it will be restarted.
-From the P.C./MAC side fire up the vncviewer and set the address to  ip-address:1
+From the P.C./MAC side fire up the Real VNC viewer and set the address to  ip-address:1